Rep Council Wrap-Up: Fall 2015

 Second Half editor

-The promotion of junior high and middle school athletics and possibility of allowing younger students opportunities to compete in certain sports highlighted topics discussed by the Representative Council of the Michigan High School Athletic Association during its annual Fall Meeting on Dec.
-5 in East Lansing.
+Results of recent changes to health and safety policies and possibilities for future work to help keep school sports safe were main topics of discussion by the Representative Council of the Michigan High School Athletic Association during its annual Fall Meeting on Dec.
+4 in East Lansing.

-The Fall Meeting also saw the addition of Pat Watson, principal at West Bloomfield High School, to the 19-person Council.
-He was appointed to a two-year term and previously served as his school’s athletic director and coached baseball and girls and boys basketball.
-He fills the position formerly held by Carmen Kennedy, principal at St. Clair Shores South Lake High School, whose term ended.
-Also, Orlando Medina, athletic director at Harrison Township L’Anse Creuse High School, was reappointed for a second two-year term.
-Don Gustafson, superintendent of St. Ignace Area Schools, was appointed to the Upper Peninsula Athletic Committee for 2015.
+The Fall Meeting also saw the addition of Courtney Hawkins, athletic director at Flint Beecher High School, to the 19-person Council.
+He was appointed to a two-year term and also serves as his school’s varsity football coach.
+He fills the position formerly held by Maureen Klocke, athletic director at Yale High School, whose term ended.
+Also, Cheri Meier, principal at Ionia Middle School, was re-appointed for a second two-year term.

-The Council elected Scott Grimes, assistant superintendent of human services for Grand Haven Area Public Schools, as its president; Buchanan athletic director Fred Smith was elected vice president and Vic Michaels, director of physical education and athletics for the Archdiocese of Detroit, was elected secretary-treasurer.
-Grimes was elected to fill the position of recently-retired Negaunee Superintendent Jim Derocher, who had served as Council president since 2008.
-Grimes had served as vice president since 2009.
+The Council re-elected Scott Grimes, assistant superintendent of human services for Grand Haven Area Public Schools, as its president; Benton Harbor athletic director Fred Smith was re-elected vice president and Vic Michaels, director of physical education and athletics for the Archdiocese of Detroit, was re-elected secretary-treasurer.

 The Representative Council is the legislative body of the MHSAA.
 All but five members are elected by member schools.
 Four members are appointed by the Council to facilitate representation of females and minorities, and the 19th position is occupied by the Superintendent of Public Instruction or designee.